rubenlagus/TelegramBots/TelegramBots.wiki/understanding-the-library/Understanding-The-Library.md

 # Understanding the Library

-This little handy guide will not teach you how to a particular thing in the library.
+This little handy guide will not teach you how to do a particular thing in the library.
 It will also not teach you how to create bots or anything in the liking of that.
-For that take a look at the Getting Started guide
+For that take a look at the [Getting Started] guide

 This guide will give you a general understanding on how the library function and will answer a lot of frequently asked questions.
 I recommend everyone who wants to work with this library more to read this guide.